Gopalj25/Gopalj25/README.md

 ---

-## Connect with me
+## 👉Connect with me
 - 🔗[LinkedIn](https://www.linkedin.com/in/gopaljaju)
-- 📬 Email: gopaljajuofficial@gmail.com
+- 📬 Email: gopaljaju25@gmail.com
+---
+> Sometimes my ML models are like me before coffee—**confused but trying their best.**